streetmix/streetmix/docs/docs/community.md

 ## Discord {#contact-discord}

 We have [a public chat room on Discord](https://strt.mx/discord).
-Contributors to Streetmix coordinate here, and it\'s a great place to hang out with others in the Streetmix community.
+Contributors to Streetmix coordinate here, and it's a great place to hang out with others in the Streetmix community.
 If you have seen a serious bug on Streetmix, the best place to get a quick response is to notify us on Discord first.

 ## Twitter {#contact-twitter}